dataloop/dataloop-support/docs/dashboards/grafana.md

 ## Grafana 3.0 Plugin

-You can add a Dataloop agent as a datasource in Grafana by following these instructions.
+You can add a Dataloop (Outlyer) Agent as a datasource in Grafana by following these instructions.
 This is especially useful when used with a StatsD server.
-Install a Dataloop agent on the StatsD server and use the fingerprint to view all of your StatsD metrics in Grafana.
+Install a Dataloop Dataloop (Outlyer) Agent on the StatsD server and use the fingerprint to view all of your StatsD metrics in Grafana.

 * Install Grafana 3.0